Back to previous page

 Please note

-• If you choose to walk the track in sections, consider car pooling ahead of time.
+• This walk can be done as a whole or in sections.
+If you choose to walk the track in sections, consider car pooling ahead of time.

-• While the track offers easy walking along a well-marked route, it does cover some remote country – it’s a good idea to bring a topographic map and compass, or a GPS
+• While the track offers easy walking along a well-marked route, it does cover some remote country so it’s a good idea to bring a topographic map and compass, or a GPS

 Light to Light walk hugs the coastline between historic Boyds Tower and Green Cape Lightstation.
 It’s one of the best walks on the far south coast of NSW.The views are stunning and ever-changing – from heathland to forest, tea tree groves to banksia woodlands, and sheltered coves to towering red-rock platforms.
 Plus, with so many seafront vantage points, you can spot seals, seabirds and whales.